Miller's Girl

-Miller's Girl is a 2024 American erotic thriller film written and directed by Jade Halley Bartlett.
+Miller's Girl is a 2024 American erotic thriller film written and directed by Jade Halley Bartlett in her filmmaking debut.
 The film stars Jenna Ortega and Martin Freeman as a student and teacher who enter into a complicated relationship after a creative writing assignment.

 Miller's Girl was theatrically released in the United States by Lionsgate on January 26, 2024.
 The film received mixed reviews from critics.

 Plot

 Cairo Sweet, an 18-year-old girl, lives alone in her wealthy family's mansion in Tennessee.
 Her attorney parents are away on a business trip while she completes her senior year in high school.
 Cairo takes the creative writing class of teacher Jonathan Miller, and impresses him with her wide knowledge in literature and her familiarity with Miller's own book, Apostrophes and Ampersands.
 Miller has not written since he got married and started teaching.
 His emotionally unavailable wife, Beatrice, is a more successful author who disdains her husband's lack of ambition and failure to write new material.

 Cairo has to write a college admission essay for Yale University, with the subject being her "greatest achievement to date", but she cannot find anything worthy to write about.
 Winnie, Cairo's best friend, tells her to experience the excitement of a teacher–student affair such as she intends to do with the school's baseball coach and physics teacher, Boris Fillmore, who is Miller's best friend.
 Winnie suggests that Cairo seduce Miller after noticing their intellectual connection and Miller's obvious attraction to her.

 Cairo and Miller begin to spend more time together outside class, sharing common interests in novels, poems and Tennessean culture.
 Miller assigns Cairo to write a short story in the style of her favorite author, and she chooses Henry Miller; despite being reluctant due to the author's provocative style, Miller approves.
 When he accidentally takes Cairo's cell phone, she asks him to return it personally.
 Miller arrives at her parents' mansion, where Cairo welcomes him in a sexy dress, and they kiss in the rain.
 Inspired, she writes an erotic short story about a sexual relationship between a teacher and his student.
 While Miller reads it alone, he becomes extremely aroused and masturbates to it.